Sardinia Gay Travel

 The alternative way to get to Cala Goloritzè is to hike some rough terrain for about two hours.
 This is some serious commitment!
 Since Michael and I were limited on time and couldn’t possibly reach every beach, we decided to skip this one.

 Spiaggia del Poetto

-Lastly, Spiaggia del Poetto is popular with all types of people from tourists to gay locals.
-It was one of the most picturesque places I swam in Sardinia.
+Spiaggia del Poetto is popular with all types of people from tourists to gay locals.
+It was one of the most picturesque places I swam in while visiting Sardinia.

 Sardinia Gay Beaches

 Many small groups of local gay Sardinians frequent Mari Pintau.
 I had an amazing time here and stayed way past sunset.
-It was one of the most memorable days for me and Michael in Sardinia.
+It was one of the most memorable days of my trip.